dricottone/blog/content/posts/r_packaging.md

 [this](https://dev.intra.dominic-ricottone.com/posts/2023/06/disruption-from-google-and-red-hat/))
 have erased any chance of me
 deploying a *new* Fedora server.
-So it's not a distro that I will ever be targetting in this project.
+So it's not a distro that I will ever be targeting in this project.

-Ubuntu is an interesting prospect for me because my usecase for that distro is setting up a server without any configuration (because I don't necessarily intend to keep it for long).
+Ubuntu is an interesting prospect for me because my use case for that distro is setting up a server without any configuration (because I don't necessarily intend to keep it for long).
 If I can move *away* from compiling software on those hosts,